 - Customer support.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.

 Foreign exchange rates explainedThe exchange rate determines how much one country’s currency is worth in another currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weak currency.
-For example, as of September of 2017 the US dollar was worth about 1.6 Bulgarian levs.
+For example, as of January 2018 the US dollar was worth about 1.66 Bulgarian levs.

 Currency exchange rate for Bulgaria

 Ways to send money to Bulgaria from the US

 - Bank transfers.
 Most major banks offer wire transfers to Bulgaria.

 - Money transfer providers.
 Providers like Ria and World First can help you quickly and easily transfer your money online.

 - Transfer companies with cash pickup.
 Western Union and MoneyGram allow you to send funds for cash pickup at agent locations.